jstetich/Shellfish_Bacteria/Derived_Data/Shellfish-Data-Review.md

     sophistication.

-2. There’s a strange observation or group of observations that was recorded as \< something that is well above the nominal detection limits.
+2. There’s a strange observation or group of observations that was recorded as &lt; something that is well above the nominal detection limits.

 ## Left Censoring